SamTheSoftwareEngineer/Capstone/README.md

 * Bootstrap
 * WTForms
 * Jinja
+* Selenium and Unittest for testing

 # Additional Notes
 Please note that this project is still a work in progress and is used for educational and portfolio purposes only.
 I have included a seed.py file that parses and loads the data from the Bored API into the database for use within this appliction.
-All API related accrediation goes to the Bored API (https://www.boredapi.com/) and its original creators, contributors, and maintainers.# Capstone
+All API related accrediation goes to the Bored API (https://www.boredapi.com/) and its original creators, contributors, and maintainers.